VODGroup/AccessibilityDocumentation/README.md

 ### Articles
 To study the concepts.
 - Accessibility Properties in Code: How to Use Them.
-A brief overview of **implenting accessibility in apps**.
+A brief overview of **implementing accessibility in apps**.
 - Accessibility Features Explained: How People Use Assistive Technology.
 A thorough **description of the concepts** and its technological implementations in order **to provide a better understanding** of how it all works.

 ## — Can I contribute to the project?
 Yes, **everyone is welcome to influence the project**, especially considering a non-commercial nature of it.
-It can be done by **comitting *ideas* and *fixes* to this repository** or **straightforwardly reaching someone from the team**.
+It can be done by **committing *ideas* and *fixes* to this repository** or **straightforwardly reaching someone from the team**.
 A few examples of doing this:
 - **describe a problem** or **discuss on the topic** in **[Issues](https://github.com/VODGroup/AccessibilityDocumentation/issues)**;
 ![issues](./Sources/iOSAccessibilityHandbook/Screenshots/issues~dark.png#gh-dark-mode-only)
 ![issues](./Sources/iOSAccessibilityHandbook/Screenshots/issues~light.png#gh-light-mode-only)